 Advancement in the investment field depends almost entirely on the initiative and ability of the individual.
 Some investment advisors become senior managers in their firms or move into senior financial positions in government or business.

 Investment advisors are part of the larger 2011 National Occupational Classification 1113: Securities agents, investment dealers and brokers.
 In Alberta, 82% of people employed in this classification work in the following industries:

 The employment outlook [pdf] in this occupation will be influenced by a wide variety of factors including:

 - trends and events affecting overall employment (especially in the industries listed above)

 - employment turnover (work opportunities generated by people leaving existing positions)

 - occupational growth (work opportunities resulting from the creation of new positions)

 - size of the occupation

-In Alberta, the B013: Securities Agents, Investment Dealers and Brokers occupational group is expected to have a below-average annual growth of 1.1% from 2016 to 2020.
-In addition to job openings created by employment turnover, 20 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 1113: Securities agents, investment dealers and brokers occupational group is expected to have an above-average annual growth of 2.1% from 2019 to 2023.
+In addition to job openings created by employment turnover, 39 new positions are forecasted to be created within this occupational group each year.